smartforceps/ai_models/readme.md

 ## How to run the codes locally

-To run this app locally, clone this repository and open the pipeline folder for each model in your terminal/Command Prompt.
+To run this app locally, clone this repository and open the pipeline folder in your terminal/Command Prompt.
 We suggest you to create a virtual environment for installation of required packages for this pipeline.

 ```
 Example:

-cd smartforceps-segmentation-model
+cd ai_models

 python3 -m venv .venvs/dash
 ```